Skip to main content

 2.0 Policy

 • 2.2.
-The Organization requires that the research specified in Section 2.1 above will comply with the following DoJ requirements as applicable:
+Such research will comply with the following DoJ requirements as applicable:

 • 2.2.1.
 The Belmont Report.